-I AM OUTSIDE THE VANCOUVER AREA, CAN YOU SEND THE DOG TO ME?
+I CAN’T GET TO THE AIRPORT, CAN YOU SEND THE DOG TO ME?

-Unfortunately, no. We require all adopters (or their designated representative) to pick up their dog at the Vancouver or Seattle airport.
-Please note that we only adopt out to applicants residing in B.C. or Washington State.
+Unfortunately, no. We require all adopters (or designated representative) to pick up their dog when it arrives at the Vancouver International Airport (or Seattle).

 CAN I MEET A DOG BEFORE DECIDING TO ADOPT?